• Skip to primary navigation

 Winter Science Experiments and STEM Challenges for Kids

-Don’t forget I’ve got 100s more easy science experiments to do at home and not just for winter!
+Don’t forget I’ve also got 100s more easy science experiments to do at home and not just for winter!

 collage of winter stem challenges including ice excavations and fake snow.